 Can I take salmeterol while breastfeeding?

+Most likely.
 There have not been any studies of women taking salmeterol during breastfeeding.
 Using a salmeterol inhaler is not thought to cause high enough levels in the mother’s bloodstream to pass into breast milk in large amounts.
 Using inhaled bronchodilators is usually thought to be compatible with breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 Is there a concern if my partner was taking salmeterol when I got pregnant?

 MotherToBaby is currently conducting a study looking at asthma and the medications used to treat asthma in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972.
+If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study.

 - Committee on Drugs.
 American Academy of Pediatrics.
 2001.
 The transfer of drugs and other chemicals into human milk.
 Pediatrics 108:776-789.